I have decided to join BTSA on an adventure! How do I reserve a space?

-First, send us an e-mail (firstname.lastname@example.org) or call BTSA (925-957-6690) to make sure there are spaces available.
-Our trips are small groups of less than 12 people and some fill up fast.
+First, call Cynthia (707-939-8874) or send us an e-mail ([email protected]) to make sure there are spaces available.
+Our trips feature small groups; 12 people is maximum, and some fill up fast.

 After receiving your $500 deposit, we will confirm your reservation and send the first of various info documents by e-mail, so that you can print them or download onto an iPad.
-You will receive full trip itinerary, lists of what to bring, list of hotels, maps, suggested reading, weather conditions, and more details.
-Be sure to note when the final payment is due for your particular trip; we don’t usually send reminders.
+You will receive the full trip itinerary, a list of what to bring, list of hotels, maps, suggested reading, weather conditions, and more details.

-Please note that if signups don’t equal the the minimum number of travelers, the adventure may be subject to re-pricing or cancellation.
+Please note that if signups don’t equal the the minimum number of travelers, the adventure may be subject to re-pricing or cancellation/postponement.
 Contact us to find out if the minimum has been reached before buying your plane tickets!
-We rarely cancel a trip, but sometimes it is necessary to re-price for a smaller group.
+We rarely cancel a trip, but very occasionally it is necessary to re-price for a smaller group.

 Frequently Asked Questions